kellybrazzy74-rgb/in_pdb_29066/README.md

 ![User created inside PDB](screenshots/pdb_creation/03_user_created.png)

 ## Task 2: Create and Delete a PDB
+What I Did

+First, I created a temporary Pluggable Database (PDB) in Oracle using a temporary PDB name.
+After creating it, I checked the list of PDBs to verify that the new PDB was successfully created and existed in the database.

+I then deleted the temporary PDB because it was only needed for this task.
+After deleting it, I checked the list of PDBs again to confirm that the temporary PDB was no longer available.

-[Describe what you did in your own words: creating the temporary PDB, verifying it exists, deleting it, and confirming it no longer exists.]
+I successfully created a temporary PDB, verified that it existed, deleted it, and finally confirmed that it no longer existed in the Oracle database.

-- **Temporary PDB name:** [your temp PDB name]
+- **Temporary PDB name:** TEMP_PDB_29066

 ### Evidence